 Stage 2: Very mild cognitive decline

-Moreover, people with mild cognitive impairment have found it difficult to judge the amount of time needed for a job or to steps required to complete a specific task.
+Moreover, people with mild cognitive impairment have found it difficult to judge the amount of time needed for a job or steps required to complete a specific task.

 Stage 3: Mild cognitive decline

 It was usually at this stage when people started to show symptoms of Alzheimer’s clearly.
 This stage lasts up to seven years.
-Close people of the patient may begin to notice signs and symptoms.
+Close people to the patient may begin to notice signs and symptoms.